 Associate Professor Thomas C. Bressoud, Chair

-Professors Jessen T. Havill, Joan Krone; Associate Professors Thomas C. Bressoud, R. Matthew Kretchmar; Assistant Professor Ashwin Lall, Wm.
-Andy Lorenz; Academic Administrative Assistant Dee Ghiloni
+Professors Jessen T. Havill, Joan Krone; Associate Professors Thomas C. Bressoud, R. Matthew Kretchmar; Assistant Professor Ashwin Lall, Assistant Professor David White; Academic Administrative Assistant Dee Ghiloni

 Departmental Guidelines and Goals

 Computer Science is the study of algorithmic problem solving in both theoretical and applied areas.
 The major in Computer Science is designed to enable students to become well rounded in these areas, and well prepared for either graduate study or work in a variety of fields.
 Emphasis is placed on core concepts, analytical thinking, and problem solving throughout the curriculum.

 In addition to a broad complement of introductory courses, the department regularly offers advanced courses in artificial intelligence and robotics, computer systems and networking, algorithm analysis and the theory of computation, software engineering, computer game design, and computational biology.
 Students have opportunities to conduct research through the Anderson summer research program and/or a senior research project.

 Students interested in a Computer Science major should take a Foundations course (CS 109, 110, or CS 111) followed by CS 173 by the end of the first year.
 In rare circumstances, a student may complete this sequence during the sophomore year.
 Majors should also take Math 123 during the first year.

 Computer Science Major